Is Catholic Schoolhouse just like a co-op?

 Yes!
 These are some of the years when regular peer contact can be a real blessing.
 They meet with their age group while the younger children are with their tutors.
 The goal is to help meet their needs in the dialectic and rhetoric stages of learning while immersing them in a positive, academic peer environment.
 Keeping topics aligned with the Tour Guide maintains family unity.

 Yes!
-Tutor training occurs every summer online and in a growing number of site locations through out the country.
+Training occurs every summer online and in a growing number of chapter locations through out the country.